-Depending on your family's traditions, the winter day has come to hang your stockings with care, trim up the tree and open the first day on your advents calendar.
+In the lead-up to Christmas, winter days are filled with hanging your stockings with care, trimming the Christmas tree and opening the first doors on your advents calendar.
 What is behind door number 1?
 Chocolate?
 A small gift?
 Or something bigger?
-How about opening the town hall's window for an advent calendar with thousands of others in full Christmas cheer?
+How about opening the town hall's window for an advent calendar with thousands of others for full Christmas cheer?

-For over 15 years the quaint town of Gengenbach in Baden-Württemberg has transformed its entire Rathaus (Town Hall) into the world's largest Advent Calendar House, or - auf Deutsch - "Das weltgrößte Adventskalenderhaus".
+For about 20 years the quaint town of Gengenbach in Baden-Württemberg, located in the storybook Black Forest, has transformed its entire rathaus (Town Hall) into the world's largest Advent Calendar House, or - auf Deutsch - "Das weltgrößte Adventskalenderhaus".
 The 24 windows (two rows of 11 plus 2 in the roof) are each decorated with a festive Christmas scene with a new window revealed every night until Christmas.

 Adventskalendar in Gengenbach

-After months of preparation, the soft pink town hall is warmly lit and lies in wait like a package waiting to be opened.
+After months of preparation, the soft pink18th century town hall is warmly lit and lies in wait like a package waiting to be opened.
 Around 100,000 visitors descend on this small town of just over 10,000 to celebrate each day of the Christmas season.

-If you miss the show, you can still see the completed Advent Calendar until January 6th, 2015 with scenes like those of the Gruffalo, Harry Potter and Pippi Longstocking.
-For impressive light shows in other towns, consider Berlin's Festival of Lights.
+If you miss the 25 days of reveals, you can still see the completed Advent Calendar until January 6th.
+Scenes like those from the Gruffalo, Harry Potter, and Scandinavian favorite Pippi Longstocking appear.
+For impressive light shows in other German cities and towns, consider Berlin's Festival of Lights.

 Christmas Market in Gengenbach